null

 When bully sticks break into smaller pieces, those fragments dissolve safely in stomach acid.
 This characteristic makes them suitable for aggressive chewers and power chewers who might otherwise swallow large chunks of harder materials.

 Rawhide chunks behave dangerously differently.
-Large pieces can swell to 3-4 times their original size in the digestive tract, creating intestinal blockages that frequently require emergency veterinary intervention.
+Large pieces can swell to 3-4 times their original size in the digestive tract, increasing the risk of digestive blockages that frequently require emergency veterinary intervention.
 Many dogs, particularly heavy chewers and larger breeds, tend to swallow large chunks before adequate breakdown occurs.
+It's crucial to consider your dog's size when selecting chews, as larger dogs are at higher risk for swallowing oversized pieces and experiencing blockages.

 Emergency surgery for rawhide-related obstructions typically costs $3,000-$7,000—a single incident that far exceeds any savings from choosing cheaper alternatives over quality bully sticks.